clondon/TermsAndPrivacy/content/terms.md

 ## Modifications {#modifications}

-{{ company_name }} may revise these Terms at any time without notice.
+{{< param "TermsAndPrivacy.company_name" >}} may revise these Terms at any time without notice.
 By using this Website you agree to be bound by the then current version of these Terms.

 ## Governing Law {#governing-law}